timofeysie/conchifolia/README.md

 The app is available at [this location](https://radiant-springs-38893.herokuapp.com/).

-This the pure Angular version of the WikiData parsing project that has identical implementations is Ionic 4, React Native, and now Angular 6.
+This the pure Angular version of the WikiData parsing project that has an identical implementations in Ionic 4, React Native, and now Angular 6.
 Next will be a pure React 16 version of the app.

 [React Native version](https://github.com/timofeysie/teretifolia)